Washington State quarterback who committed suicide had CTE, family says

 Five months after Washington State quarterback Tyler Hilinski committed suicide, his family revealed that an autopsy of the 21-year old’s brain found evidence of chronic traumatic encephalopathy (CTE), the degenerative brain disease associated with football.

-Hilinski’s family shared the diagnosis Tuesday morning in a story and documentary by Sports Illustrated, later discussing it in an interview with NBC’s Today Show.
+Hilinski’s family shared the diagnosis Tuesday morning in a story and documentary by Sports Illustrated, later discussing it in an interview with NBC’s “Today” show.

 “Did football kill Tyler?
 I don’t think so,” Hilinski’s mother, Kym, said in the SI documentary.
 “Did he get CTE from football?
 Probably.
 Was that the only thing that attributed to his death?
 I don’t know.”

-Hilinski was a promising quarterback for the Cougars and was barely two weeks removed from his junior season when police say he shot himself in the head on Jan.
+Hilinski was a promising quarterback for the Cougars and was barely two weeks removed from his junior season when police say he shot himself in the head Jan.
 16. In search of answers, the family agreed to send his brain to the Mayo Clinic in Minnesota.

-“We were in complete shock,” the quarterback’s father, Mark, said on “The Today Show.”
+“We were in complete shock,” the quarterback’s father, Mark, said on “Today.”
 “We wanted to know everything we could and find out anything we could, of course.”

 The diagnosis was Stage 1 CTE, the lowest level.
 The disease can only be diagnosed postmortem, so it’s relatively rare for researchers to identify it in someone so young.
 Evidence of CTE had previously been found in football players ages 17, 18, 20 and 21.
 The Hilinksi family said they were told that their son’s brain resembled that of a 65-year-old person.